villares/sketch-a-day/README.md

 [sketch_2021_12_02a](https://github.com/villares/sketch-a-day/tree/master/2021/sketch_2021_12_02a) [[Py.Processing](https://villares.github.io/como-instalar-o-processing-modo-python/index-EN)]

-628 triangle pairs (with no points in common), on a 3x3 grid
+628 triangle pairs with no points in common, on a 3x3 grid

 ---

 ![sketch_2021_12_01a](2021/sketch_2021_12_01a/sketch_2021_12_01a.gif)

 [sketch_2021_12_01a](https://github.com/villares/sketch-a-day/tree/master/2021/sketch_2021_12_01a) [[Py.Processing](https://villares.github.io/como-instalar-o-processing-modo-python/index-EN)]

+Triangle-triangle collision study

 ---